WHICH, like everything else, brings us ineluctably back to climate change.

 I’m no lexicographer by any definition of the word, but I’d seen Blackadder, season 3, episode 2, so I knew better than most people how not to write a dictionary.
 Twelve months seemed like a realistic time-frame, at two weeks a letter.

-The ancient rituals of lunchtime would initiate, centre and anchor my daily process.
-Single-origin coffee would be sipped over single-origin news from The Age, just to be sure the climate didn’t change without my knowledge.
-Next I’d put in an evening of Stephen-King-like discipline in front of the iMac.
-And finally, wearily, walk on padded feet to the baby’s room to focus-test my latest definitions.
-Pending critical approval from Hunter I could reward myself by reheating whatever Oriental amuse-geules-in-a-box my wife hadn’t eaten.
+The ancient rituals of lunchtime would serve as the start, the centre and the anchor of my daily process.
+Single-origin coffee would be sipped over single-origin news from The Age, just to be sure the climate hadn’t changed without my knowledge.
+Next I’d put in an evening of Stephen-King-like discipline in front of my iMac.
+And finally, wearily, I’d walk on padded feet to the baby’s room to focus-test my latest definitions.
+Pending critical approval from Hunter I could then reward myself by reheating whatever Oriental amuse-geules-in-a-box my wife hadn’t eaten.

 Bedwards then—to sleep the sweet sleep of the buggered.
 You’ve earned it, Brad.
 But don’t visit too long at the house of Orpheus.
 It all starts again at the crack of noon.